T-bill yields could stay above 3% and remain an investment option for cash and CPF funds: Analysts

 “Energy prices are a key component of inflation, so potential upside risks to inflation remain present,” he added.

-The markets have already adjusted and are now pricing in two to three interest rate cuts this year, from the six cuts expected earlier in the year, Mr Wong said.
+The markets have already adjusted and are now pricing in two to three interest rate cuts in 2024, from the six cuts expected earlier in the year, Mr Wong said.

 Yields on Singapore T-bills have also been supported by demand as investors switch out of fixed deposits, which have rates below 3 per cent, added Mr Winson Phoon, head of fixed income research at Maybank Kim Eng Securities.

-Mr Phoon expects yields on six-month T-bills to stay at around 3.65 per cent to 3.85 per cent while one-year T-bills will be around 3.5 per cent.
+Mr Phoon expects yields on six-month T-bills to stay at around 3.65 per cent to 3.85 per cent, while one-year T-bills will be around 3.5 per cent.

-Mr Wong from Bondsupermart is sticking to his forecast for the six-month T-bills to range between 3.7 per cent and 3.9 per cent this year.
+Mr Wong from Bondsupermart is sticking to his forecast for the yields of six-month T-bills to range between 3.7 per cent and 3.9 per cent in 2024.

 He noted that one-year T-bills are slower to reflect changes in interest rate expectations as the auction occurs only every three months, compared with once a fortnight for six-month T-bills.